-If you have asked for a postal decision, you will be sent formal acknowledgement that your appeal has been received and registered and you will be notified of the date on which your appeal is due to be decided.
+If you have asked for a postal or emailed decision, you will be sent formal acknowledgement that your appeal has been received and registered and you will be notified of the date on which your appeal is due to be decided.
 The Adjudicator will consider the appeal based solely on the written evidence which both you and the council supply.
 A written decision will then be sent to you and the council, normally within a week of the case being decided.

 If you want a personal appeal, you should choose one of the appeal venues listed on the “Notice to Appeal” form.
 You will be sent a formal acknowledgement that your appeal has been received and registered.
 The adjudicators staff will schedule it for the next appropriate hearing usually at the venue of your choice and will give you at least 21 days’ notice of the precise date, time and venue location.
 Personal hearings normally last about 20 minutes and are held in premises independent of the local council.
 You may choose to have your personal appeal heard in any of the venues listed on the “Notice of Appeal” form, irrespective of where the PCN was issued.

 Hearing venues are generally well known buildings in the community such as libraries, leisure centres or hotels.
 They generally have excellent access for people with disabilities although it is often helpful for an appellant to advise the adjudicators staff in advance if special facilities or access is likely to be necessary.